 In the coming decade as Australia retires its ageing coal-fired plants, it will need to significantly invest in new generation and storage capacity to maintain grid reliability and affordability.
-The most cost effective way to achieve this is through a combination of renewable energy and energy storage technologies (NSW Department of Planning, Industry and Environment, 2020).
+The most cost effective way to achieve this is through a combination of renewable energy and energy storage technologies.
 But integrating them into the traditional network poses many challenges.

 Challenges for Renewable Energy Integration

 The transmission networks that were used as entry points for the traditional thermal power plants may not be fit for renewable energy power production.
 This is because the locations where the thermal power plants were commissioned might not have adequate renewable energy resources.
 Secondly, the grid was designed for a few large-scale thermal power plants to meet the overall electricity demand.
 Whereas now we have many small and medium scale renewable power generation which may be situated in regional areas.
 Thirdly, In traditional transmission planning, the infrastructure needed for transmission and the generation units were approved and built simultaneously since they had similar implementation durations.
 This approach is ill-suited for renewable energy development which has a short implementation time.
 These challenges can be overcome through the legislative power of the government.